Medical Evolution

 To navigate this, patients and providers must adopt a "Verification First" protocol.
 Before any virtual encounter, the provider’s billing office should verify the specific GT or 95 modifiers required by the payer.
 These modifiers tell the insurance company that the service was rendered via telecommunications.
 For patients, the most effective tool is the "Member Services" portal of their insurance app, which usually lists "Virtual Visit" as a specific benefit category with its own fee schedule.

 Utilizing dedicated platforms like Zocdoc can also help, as they often filter providers based on who accepts specific digital-friendly insurance plans.
 On the provider side, implementing Remote Patient Monitoring (RPM) tools, such as cellular-connected blood pressure cuffs from Withings, allows for the billing of CPT codes 99453 and 99454.
-This creates a continuous stream of reimbursed data that complements the periodic virtual visit, resulting in better clinical outcomes and a 15-20% increase in practice revenue.
+This creates a continuous stream of reimbursed data that complements the periodic virtual visit.

 Case Study 1: Mid-Sized Regional Employer